CodingLawyersClub/todo-instructions/README.md

 ```

 Let's walk through each piece:
-1. `<Formik />` is a form library that takes care of a lot of magic for us
+1. `<Formik />` is a form library component that takes care of a lot of magic for us
 2. `initialValues` is a proprety on `Formik` that defines what the initial data of the form will be.
 We want to set our text to be blank, so we will pass in an object `{text: ''}`.
 We wrap it in `{ }` because we wrap passed in `props` with `{ }`
 3. `validationSchema` is a property on `Formik` that takes in any validation schema we've defined.
 We made our `FormSchema` to prevent blank text, and this is where we pass that in
 4. `render={({ errors, touched, onSubmit }) =>` This is automatically called and where we put our HTML.
 Don't worry too much about the parameters `errors, touched, onSubmit`